Haitian deportation in the United States

 After the 2010 Haiti earthquake, the United States enabled a Temporary Protected Status (TPS) for Haitians currently residing in and those that would take refuge in the United States within a year of the earthquake.
 This would allow Haitians protection from the instability Haiti experienced due to the earthquake.
-However, Haitians that did not meet the requirements for the TPS or had committed one felony/two misdemeanors, were deported.
+Over 300,000 Haitians took advantage of TPS status and immigrated to the US, where they were able to work for American firms and send remittances back to Haiti.
+Haitians that did not meet the requirements for the TPS or had committed one felony/two misdemeanors, were deported.
 These deportations have been continuous for the last decade.
+Following an order by the second Trump administration, Haiti's TPS status is expected to expire on July 24, 2026.